 For General & Professional Partnerships:

-- Finalize and sign the partnership agreement.
+- Finalise and sign the partnership agreement.

 - Register via the S24 portal or PRS system.